 Unusual engine noises and shuddering

-Of course, these won’t apply to all models, and it’s worth mentioning that any major issues generally result in a recall so Ford can fix the part at fault.
-And while these might not happen to you, it’s still good to aware of them in case you suspect something’s wrong, so you can book your Ford in for service earlier than your usual schedule.
+Of course, these won’t apply to all models, and it’s worth mentioning that any major issues generally result in a recall, so Ford can fix the part at fault.
+And while these might not happen to you, it’s still good to be aware of them in case you suspect something’s wrong, so you can book your Ford in for a service earlier than your usual schedule.

 Fortunately, a lot of these problems can be avoided or are a lot less expensive to deal with if you keep up with your regular car servicing.
 It’s usually only when your servicing gets neglected that you end up getting hit with a lot of problems and costs all at once.